Fixation disparity: Optimal binocular vision

-Sub-optimal condition of fixation disparity (FD)
+Sub-optimal condition of fixation disparity

-Most observers have a so-called “normal” binocular vision in the sense that they are able to view stereoscopically, but still many of these observers can have a sub-optimal condition in terms of a fixation disparity (FD).
+Most observers have a so-called "normal" binocular vision in the sense that they are able to view stereoscopically, but still many of these observers can have a sub-optimal condition in terms of a fixation disparity (FD).
 The vergence angle is slightly misadjusted so that the fixation point is projected slightly apart from the centre of the fovea.
 The visual axes may intersect in front (red lines) of the target plane, or behind (black line); these states of over- or under-convergence are referred to as eso- or exo FD, respectively (see Fig.1).
 In the visual cortex, a binocular disparity between the two retinal images remains.
 If this disparity is small enough, sensory and neural mechanisms in binocular neurons still attribute the same visual direction to these slightly disparate images and single vision is provided.
-This mechanism of sensory fusion with normal retinal correspondence operates within a certain limit of disparity, referred to as Panum’s area.
-If the disparity is larger, the normal Panum’s fusion mechanism is not sufficient; rather, in order to achieve fusion, a neural remapping of retinal correspondence can occur, which - however - prevents a high quality stereo vision.
+This mechanism of sensory fusion with normal retinal correspondence operates within a certain limit of disparity, referred to as Panum's area.
+If the disparity is larger, the normal Panum's fusion mechanism is not sufficient; rather, in order to achieve fusion, a neural remapping of retinal correspondence can occur, which - however - prevents a high quality stereo vision.

 Thus, in order to achieve single vision, two physiological mechanisms operate hand in hand: